AnonXMR/XmrFuckBanks/README.md

-Put MAIN, CONFIG and REQUIEREMENTS in the same folder \n Open CMD in this folder (Right clic --> OPEN IN TERMINAL) copy paste this : pip install -r requirements.txt Execute MAIN.PY
+1 : Put "main.py", "config.py" and "requierements.txt" in the same folder.

+2: Open the folder, then right click and ''Open in terminal"

+3: Copy/Paste this : "pip install -r requirements.txt" and let the download finish

+4: Execute "main.py"